ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Amphibious Capability Design

 \subsubsection{Positive Pressure Line}

-A positive pressure line feeds through all segements and supplies 4 psi of pressure.
-The pressurization makes all seals more robust underwater by releasing air through any cracks instead of allowing water in.
-This prevents water from entering and damaging the electronics within the segments.
+A positive-pressure line is fed through all segments and supplies 4 psig.
+Pressurization makes all seals more robust underwater by releasing air through any cracks.
+The positive pressure line uses a push-to-connect connector with an O-ring seal and an MS6M-M5 pneumatic fitting as the entrance point into the segment through the screw block, as seen in Fig. \ref{fig: big figure} section (B).